 The Group leases various properties as well as vehicles under lease agreements.
 At inception of a contract the Group assesses whether the contract contains a lease.
 A lease is present where the contract grants the right to control the asset for a period of time in exchange for consideration.
-Where a lease is identified a right of use asset and a corresponding lease liability is recognised other than leases classed as "Short term," less than 12 months, or "Low value," under the available exemptions.
-Where the exemption has been taken advantage of the lease cost are recognised on a straight line basis over the life of the lease within the Consolidated Income Statement.
+Where a lease is identified a right of use asset and a corresponding lease liability is recognised, other than leases classed as "Short term," less than 12 months, or "Low value," under the available exemptions.
+Where the exemption has been taken advantage of, the lease cost are recognised on a straight-line basis over the life of the lease within the Consolidated Income Statement.

-The lease payments are discounted using the Group's incremental borrowing rate as 2.94% and 1.82% depending upon the date of lease liability being created.
+The lease payments are discounted using the Group's incremental borrowing rate of 6.46%.